raspberrypi/documentation/hardware/raspberrypi/bootmodes/nvme.md

 # NVMe SSD Boot (BETA)

 NVMe (non-volatile memory express) is a standard for accessing solid state drives (SSDs) via a PCIe bus.
-You can connect these drives via the PCIe slot on a Compute Module (CM) IO board allowing a CM4 to boot from SSD.
+You can connect these drives via an adaptor inserted into the PCIe slot on a Compute Module (CM) IO board, allowing a CM4 to boot from SSD.

 ## Required hardware